The existence of a transverse universal knot

 We may also say that $f$ \emph{lifts} to $\tilde{f}$ with respect to $\phi$.
 When $\phi$ can be inferred from the context, we will often say that $f$ \emph{lifts} to $\tilde{f}$ or we may simply say $f$ lifts. \end{defn}

-We are particularly interested in liftable automorphisms $f:(D^2,P) \to (D^2,P)$ between punctured disk.
-It is a well-known fact that any automorphism $f$ of the punctured disks $D^2$ is homotopic to a product of half-arc-twist (see definition below) relative to $\partial D^2$.
-Then, it is natural to ask whether or not a half-arc-twist (or a power of it) is liftable.
+We are particularly interested in liftable automorphisms $f:(D^2,P) \to (D^2,P)$ of a punctured disk.
+It is a well-known fact that any automorphism $f$ of the punctured disks $D^2$ is homotopic to a product of half-twist (see definition below) relative to $\partial D^2$.
+Then, it is natural to ask whether or not a half-twist (or a power of it) is liftable.

-A \emph{half-arc-twist} is a map that takes an arc $\alpha$ on a surface $F$ and twists everything around a neighborhood of $\alpha$ (a disk) and leaves the rest of $F$ intact (see Fig. \ref{fig:arc-twist}).
+A \emph{half-twist} is a map that takes an arc $\alpha$ on a surface $E$ and twists everything around a neighborhood of $\alpha$ (a disk) and leaves the rest of $E$ intact (see Figure \ref{fig:arc-twist}).